• Latest Issue

 Builders should lean on a CABEC Certified Energy Analyst (CEA) and use state resources like EnergyCode ACE and CABEC guidance.
 But here’s the move that saves jobs.
 Call your Title 24 consultant at the start of every project and ask for a 10-minute walkthrough of the report.
 Treat that call like you treat structural engineering kickoff.
 Working with a CEA early and using the free tools prevents the downstream chaos.

-This column is feature in our December issue of Builder and Developer, read more here
+This column also appears in the January issue of Builder and Developer, read the print version here

 A Marvelous Milestone Home